From atoms to an entire planet

 Adressing societal issues

 Results provide crucial input for modelling large-scale surface, crustal and mantle processes and for addressing a wide range of societal problems.
 For example: what controls earthquakes and volcanic eruptions and can we decrease their impact?
-How can we store CO2 safely in reservoir rocks in the Earth’s crust?
-How stable are salt domes that we may want to use for storage of gas, oil, hydrogen fuel or pneumatic energy in future?
-How will the subsurface behave under the influence of gas production in the northern Netherlands, now and in the long term?
-Such questions take center stage in our Earth materials research.
+How can we store CO2 or radio-active waste safely in the subsurface?
+How stable are salt domes that we may want to use for storage of hydrogen fuel or pneumatic energy in future?
+How will the subsurface behave in the northern Netherlands in the long term when gas production is further reduced or even stopped?
+Such questions take centre stage in our Earth materials research.